claranet/motd/README.md

 It is compatible with [update-motd](https://launchpad.net/update-motd) used by Ubuntu.

-For all other distributions you will have to add the following line to `/etc/pam.d/sshd`:
+For not compatible distributions you will have to add the following line to `/etc/pam.d/sshd`:

 ```
 session    optional   pam_exec.so          stdout /etc/update-motd.d/00-basic